hpieris-dm/vibellama-eval/README.md

 # VibeLlama Model Evaluation

 This repository contains scripts and configuration for evaluating the fine-tuned and base Llama-3.2 models on sentiment analysis.
-It runs generative inference (via `model.generate()`) using the exact chat‐prompt format you trained on, measures accuracy, latency, throughput, and resource usage, and outputs a tidy CSV for downstream statistical analysis.
+It runs generative inference (via `model.generate()`) using the same chat‐prompt format as used in training.
+Measures accuracy, latency, throughput, and resource usage, and outputs a tidy CSV for downstream statistical analysis.

 ---